 Show your support for this critical legislation!
-Send in your Letter of Support by using our template which also includes simple steps for submitting your letter.
-The deadline to submit before the bill’s next hearing is Tuesday, March 21st.
-Help us spread the word to your network by using our social media toolkit which includes a list of bill and legislative resources, sample social media posts, and graphics.
+Send in your Letter of Support by using our NEW template which also includes simple steps for submitting your letter.
+You can also help us spread the word by using our social media toolkit which includes a list of bill and legislative resources, sample social media posts, and graphics.

 Early Edge California is proud to co-sponsor AB 393 (Rivas) which builds on the previous efforts of AB 1363 in implementing the recommendations from the Governor’s Master Plan for Early Learning and Care for supporting Dual Language Learners (DLLs)—making California the first in the nation to adopt a statewide policy.